 The article explains very well that the section regarding relief indicates that it is a burden, one that should be removed, which speaks directly to the economic liberal agenda, and it is smart.
 It’s really smart.

 Try to think about whether anyone calls tax relief something else in day-to-day speech.
 Perhaps you can find a politician or two who use a different concept, but when was the last time you used an alternative to the word ‘tax relief’?
 You probably call it tax relief as well, and you bought into that framing.

-Tax has become, in practice, a thing that everyone talks about as a burden, and we do not like burdens.
+Taxes have become, in practice, a thing that everyone talks about as a burden, and we do not like burdens.

 Framing is everything when it comes to statistics and figures

-If there is one area in which framing is absolutely crucial, then it is when we talk about numbers, statistics, surveys and that sort of thing.
-Numbers never lie, but you can get them to say so many different things, if you’re good.
+If there is one area in which framing is absolutely crucial, then it is when we talk about numbers, statistics, surveys, and that sort of thing.
+Numbers never lie, but you can get them to say so many different things if you’re good.

 You often see it in the media when there is a new report or investigation.
 In a journalistic sense, it’s called an angle and not so much framing, but further down the road, you can swap them out.

 A specific approach will be chosen for the statistical material in front of you.
-If you are a journalist, you choose your angle on the numbers and tell the most exciting and socially relevant story; if you are in charge of communications, you frame the numbers in a narrative that (hopefully for you) dictates the way the numbers are understood and discussed.
+If you are a journalist, you choose your angle on the numbers and tell the most exciting and socially relevant story.
+If you are in charge of communications, you frame the numbers in a narrative that (hopefully for you) dictates the way the numbers are understood and discussed.
 It’s close to the same thing.

 Imagine a study shows that 12 percent of all Danes believe that the moon is made of green cheese, which says perhaps that a surprisingly large number of Danes believe in this hoax.
 The same study could say that 82nd percent of Danes do not believe in it, and then it can be said that the vast majority of Danes do not believe in the old urban legend.
 Six percent are in doubt, so we’re up to a hundred percent total.